dpgraham4401/dpgraham-server/content/articles/free_cdn_with_aws.md

 ```
 replacing dpgraham-sss-test with your bucket's name.

- <sup>1</sup>Note, it may take some time before you can actually view your content.
+ *Note, it may take some time before you can actually view your content.
 I've heard as short as 25 minutes, but it may take longer.